apes-suite/reus/README.md

 * **compile.yml**: compile `build debug` with the build-action for an APES tool.
   Takes a `name` input parameter to label the build step accordingly.
+  The `systest` input parameter is a boolean that indicates whether pysys tests should be run after a successful compilation.
+  For example the caller may want to run the system tests only for pull requests that are no longer in draft mode and could pass
+  `${{ github.event.pull_request.draft == false }}`.
   The waf unit tests are being run and their report is published accordingly.
   This should only be run in pull request.
   Needs the permission to write `checks` and `pull-requests`.
+  If `systest` is `true`, the workflow proceeds to run the system tests with pysys.

 * **ford.yml**: create FORD documentation with waf and deploy it to the github pages of the repository.
 Takes a `name` indicating the tool for which the